-A pediatric outpatient center featuring a child-friendly environment for patients from birth to age 17.
-Pediatric nurses, a pediatric anesthesiologist, pediatric radiologist and a certified child life specialist provide specialized care and education.
-This diagnostic center features X-rays, CT or MRI scans, Ultrasounds, as well as lab draws.
+Our pediatric outpatient center features a child-friendly environment for patients from birth to age 17.
+Pediatric nurses, a pediatric anesthesiologist, pediatric radiologist and a certified child life specialist provide specialized, pediatric care and education.
+This diagnostic center features X-rays, CT or MRI scans, ultrasounds and lab draws.

 Pediatric Emergency Department

-The Pediatric emergency department is located off I-240 in the heart of Memphis.
-Staffed with pediatric emergency medicine doctors and specialty teams, the ED is open all the time to treat emergencies.
+The Pediatric Emergency Department is located off I-240 in the heart of Memphis.
+Staffed with pediatric emergency medicine doctors and specialty teams, the ED is open 24/7 to treat emergencies.